 Off-season work with honey or honey products – filtering, creaming of honey, candles, creams, making mead (mmm!!!!)

-Reading, repair of bee equipment, painting hive boxes, dream up new ways to stop swarming, improve honey production, look for new nectar plants, foil the weather, bears – drive your spouse crazy – beekeepers are inventive!
+dream up new ways to stop swarming, improve honey production, look for new nectar plants, foil the weather, bears – drive your spouse crazy – beekeepers are inventive!

 Check beehives every so often, bank up with snow if needed, or open vent holes.